-- 1. The following are additional disclosures for the Company and its affiliates as required by the R.O.C.
-Securities and Futures Bureau: - (1) Financing provided to others for the year ended 31 December 2024: None. - (2) Endorsement/Guarantee provided to others for the year ended 31 December 2024: None. - (3) Securities held as of 31 December 2024 (excluding subsidiaries, associates and joint venture): Please refer to Attachment 1. - (4) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2024: None. - (5) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2024: None. - (6) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the years ended 31 December 2024: None. - (7) Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock f for the years ended 31 December 2024: None. - (8) Trade receivables of related party amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock f for the years ended 31 December 2024: None. - (9) Financial instruments and derivative transactions: None. - 2.
-Information on investees: - (1) The investee the Company has significant influence or controller directly or indirectly: Please refer to Attachment 2. - (2) If the Company has direct or indirect control over the investee, it must disclose the information of the invest engaged in the first to ninth transactions of the preceding paragraph: None.
+- 1. The following are additional disclosures for the Group and its affiliates as required by the R.O.C.
+Securities and Futures Bureau: - (1) Financing provided to others for the year ended 31 December 2024: None. - (2) Endorsement/Guarantee provided to others for the year ended 31 December 2024: None. - (3) Securities held as of 31 December 2024 (excluding subsidiaries, associates and joint venture): Please refer to Attachment 1. - (4) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2024: None. - (5) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2024: None. - (6) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2024: None. - (7) Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock f for the year ended 31 December 2024: None. - (8) Trade receivables from related parties with amounts exceeding the lower of NT\$100 million or 20 percent of capital stock as of 31 December 2024: None. - (9) Financial instruments and derivative transactions: None. - (10) The business relationship, significant transactions and amounts between parent company and subsidiaries: Please refer to Attachment 2.